Monday – setting it up

 I tried it on Spotify first and it worked a treat.
 A simple press of the Home button while listening to New Order gave me loads of links to the band’s social media pages, and also a link to the video of the song I was listening to.
 Exactly what I wanted.

 It doesn’t seem to work on Netflix though.
-So if you’re watching Iron Man 3 and want to find out more about this seminal sci-fi flick, you’re out of luck.
+So if you’re watching Iron Man 3 and want to find out more about the comic book action flick, you’re out of luck.
 A ‘Nothing on tap’ message comes up.
 I fared a bit better with the Iron Man 3 trailer on YouTube, and got some useful links to information on the movie and cast.
 I was kind of hoping that it would tell me that the film was available on my Netflix app, but this didn’t happen.
 I was expecting too much, I realise that now.

 Wednesday – sound and vision

-The HTC One A9 has a Full HD AMOLED display.
+The HTC One A9s has a 5-inch HD AMOLED display.
 Colours are vivid, and blacks are black.
 I mean, noticeably black.
 The Netflix movie that I watched (I’ll admit it - Iron Man 3 again) looked great – really sharp and full of detail.

 Thursday – photo opportunities